DirtBagXon/hypseus-singe/README.md

 ## Extended arguments and keys

-The following additional, and reimplemented, arguments have been added to Hypseus Singe:
+Highlighted additional, and reimplemented, arguments that have been added to Hypseus Singe:

+Refer to [CmdLine.md](doc/CmdLine.md) for a full argument list.

     -bezel <lair.png>          [ Specify a png bezel in 'bezels' sub-folder    ] -blank_blue                [ VLDP blank using YUV#1DEB6B                   ]